On the Positivity of Kirillov's Character Formula

-This condition seems to be worth studying in light of its critical role in the proof of the main result of this section.
-The domain of validity of Equation~\eqref{E:Relation between j functions-hyperbolic} is unknown to this author. \end{example} Before we embark on proving positivity of Kirillov's character for the orbit $\mathcal{O}=\Ad^*(\SL(2, \mathbb{R}))H^*$, let us mention that thanks to the existence of a real polarization, as in the case of nilpotent Lie groups, the coadjoint orbit $\mathcal{O}$ exhibits some affine structure, so we can expect Fourier analysis techniques to be very useful.
-In particular, the next example shows that the conclusion of Lemma~\ref{L:Orbit Diffeomorphism} is still valid in this case. \begin{example} Recall the notation in Example~\ref{Ex:Computation of the rho function}.
+This condition seems to be worth studying in light of its critical role in the proof of Theorem~\ref{T:simplified-character-sl2} and consequently Theorem~\ref{T:Positivity for SL(2, R)}.
+The domain of validity of Equation~\eqref{E:Relation between j-functions-hyperbolic} is unknown to this author. \end{example} Before we embark on proving positivity of Kirillov's character for the orbit $\mathcal{O}=\Ad^*(\SL(2, \mathbb{R}))H^*$, let us mention that thanks to the existence of a real polarization, as in the case of nilpotent Lie groups, the coadjoint orbit $\mathcal{O}$ exhibits some affine structure, so we can expect Fourier analysis techniques to be very useful.
+In particular, the next example shows that the conclusion of Lemma~\ref{L:Orbit Diffeomorphism} is still valid in this case. \begin{example} Recall the notation in Example~\ref{Ex:comparison of j-functions}.
 In the $H^*X^*Y^*$-coordinate system the coadjoint orbit $\mathcal{O}=\Ad^*(\SL(2, \mathbb{R}))H^*$ is a hyperboloid of one sheet.
-For $a\in \mathbb{R}^+$ and $b\in \mathbb{R}$, let
+Let $M$ denote the subgroup generated by $\mathfrak{m}$.
+A short calculation shows that